nataliecardot/100-days-of-code/r2-log.md

   );
   ```

-  However, for the method to be called, you must pass attach it to the event recipient (in this example, a button) as an event handler.
+  However, for the method to be called, you must attach it to the event recipient (in this example, a button) as an event handler.
 Give the JSX element a special attribute name like `onClick` or `onHover` with an attribute value of the event handler (the method).

   Example (goes with previous one):